Ngnghm/ngnghm.github.io/_src/posts/2015-08-02-chapter-1-the-way-houyhnhnms-compute.md

 such as IDE, Operating System, persistent storage usage conventions, schema upgrade, etc., and so they ended up being overall still pretty complex.

-By Houyhnhnm standards, the simplest human computing systems, though far from ideal, would be more something like Smalltalk or the other systems built by Alan Kay’s [ViewPoint Research Institute](http://vpri.org/), where the description for the entire system, including compiler, IDE, libraries, operating system, drivers, interactive graphical environment, font rendering, etc., all fit in a few tens of thousands of lines of code.
+By Houyhnhnm standards, the simplest Human computing systems, though far from ideal, would be more something like Smalltalk or the other systems built by Alan Kay's [ViewPoints Research Institute](http://vpri.org/), where the description for the entire system, including compiler, IDE, libraries, operating system, drivers, interactive graphical environment, font rendering, etc., all fit in a few tens of thousands of lines of code.